+CIT 214 LESSON PLAN METHODS

+(1T, 2M)

-CIT 214 LESSON PLAN METHODS (1T, 2M) 3 credits During this course students have the opportunity to further apply knowledge of lesson planning and lesson delivery by using lesson plans they have developed from previous courses or this course.
+During this course students have the opportunity to further apply knowledge of lesson planning and lesson delivery by using lesson plans they have developed from previous courses or this course.
 Emphasis is placed on the use of lesson plans in various classroom and laboratory settings.
 Upon completion, students will be able to teach a variety of cosmetology classes using various techniques.

-CIT 221 LESSON PLAN IMPLEMENTATION (9M) 3 credits PREREQUISITE: Licensed managing cosmetologist; 1 year experience
+CIT 221 LESSON PLAN IMPLEMENTATION 3 credits (9M) PREREQUISITE: Licensed managing cosmetologist;

+1 year experience